flyinglightspeck/aruco-pose-estimation/README.md

 ```

 Note: if you want to process the collected data using this software, pass the distance you are measuring, in
-millimeters, similar to the above command (-e [DIST]mm).
-This will enable the software to compute the error.
+millimeters, similar to the above command (`-e [DIST]mm`).
+This value should be set to the distance between the marker
+and the camera's image sensor.
+If you have followed the instructions to zero the caliper to zero using the camera
+holder and marker holder, the value shown by the caliper is what should be passed as the `-e` argument.

 The above commands are for a 4.7mm marker placed at 80mm distance using the Raspberry Pi Camera Module with a regular
 lens.
 Modify the arguments based on the help as needed: